Ellixar-Technologies/chatwoot/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**

-Describe whether you are using Ellixar Chat Cloud (app.chatwoot.com) or a self-hosted installation of Chatwoot.
+Describe whether you are using Ellixar Chat Cloud (app.chatwoot.com) or a self-hosted installation of Ellixar Chat.
 If you are using a self-hosted installation of Chatwoot, describe the type of deployment (Docker/Linux VM installation/Heroku/Kubernetes/Other).

 - [ ] app.chatwoot.com (Ellixar Chat Cloud)
 - [ ] Self-hosted